 In May of this year, I was at the Taite Awards and spotted a familiar face behind the mixing desk: Paul Crowther.
 His music career stretches back to Alastair Riddell’s prog group, Orb, though Crowther followed his bandmate Eddie Rayner, joining Split Enz in 1973.
 Mike Chunn recalls in his book, Stranger Than Fiction, that Crowther already had “an enormous talent with electronics” at this early stage.
 Two years later, when Chunn was given the role of kicking Crowther out of the band in the UK, he recalls him being “surrounded by oscilloscopes, circuit boards, and rheostats.”

 No surprise then, that Crowther’s biggest claim to fame was creating the Hotcake guitar pedal, which he actually started work on during his last year in Split Enz.
 The Hotcake would go on to be used by Noel Gallagher and Mark Knopfler, among many others, while his next well-known pedal, the Prunes and Custard, inspired The Datsuns single, ‘Harmonic generator’ (the phrase “harmonic generator/intermodulator” is written on the pedal).
 Crowther has now been doing live sound for over three decades, but let’s go back and remember when he was just a kick-ass drummer in New Zealand’s hottest young band.
-Check out his sweet fill at 1:37.

 2. Rikki Morris